Back in 1884, a new form of entertainment took off on this day at New York's Coney Island – the roller coaster.

 Inspired by a mining railway in Pennsylvania, and similar to the mine cart railway in the film Indiana Jones and the Temple of Doom, only slower, the new coaster, known as the Switchback Railway, was powered by gravity and reached speeds of 10 kph (6 mph).
 Marcus Thompson's patented invention proved popular, and other entrepreneurs piled in with their own improvements.

-Still running today, the 1902-built Leap the Dips, in Lakemont Park, Pennsylvania, is similar to the original Switchback Railway.
+Still running today, the 1902-built Leap the Dips wooden rollercoaster in Lakemont Park, Pennsylvania, is similar to the original Switchback Railway.
+Blighty's own vintage rollercoaster, the Scenic Railway in Margate, opened in 1920 and is the oldest rollercoaster in the UK.

-This evening we're suggesting you give the roller coaster a miss and take all the fun you need from a Thriller Martini, a remarkably aromatic combo of Scotch, gin and a hint of orange.
+This evening we're suggesting you give the rollercoaster a miss and take all the fun you need from a Thriller Cocktail, an aromatic combo of Scotch, gin and a hint of orange.
+Or perhaps settle for a ride in a Sidecar.